-A delicious and pretty swirl bread, made with blueberry jam (or use your favourite jam).
+A delicious and pretty jam bread, made with blueberry jam swirled through a delicious yeast bread.
 Great eaten out of hand with butter or fabulous as toast.

 I’ve used blueberry jam here, but you can use any jam you like, so use your favourite and enjoy!

 Here are some quick notes on the ingredients you will need …

 Jam – as noted above, you can use any jam you like.
 A thicker jam will work best, as it will stay in place better as you shape the loaf.
 I’ve used a chunky fruit blueberry jam, but if you use a smoother jam, it will stay a more inside the loaf instead of on top.
 I kind of love the fruity top, but do whichever you prefer :)

 Yeast – you can use either Active Dry Yeast or regular Instant Yeast for this bread, such as SAF Brand.
 You don’t want to use a Quick or Rapid Rise Instant Yeast, as it doesn’t perform well for classic two-rise yeast bread recipes.

 - After the dough has doubled after the first rise, roll it out into a roughly 16-inch long by 8-inch wide rectangle.

 - Place 3 dollops of jam on the dough.